Building a Culture of Constructive Dialogue on Campus: Lessons from Leading Institutions

 Five Principles of Constructive Dialogue

-Approaching a conversation like a zero-sum battle, where one side wins and the other loses, sets up an adversarial dynamic that will typically lead others to put up their defenses.
-This dynamic minimizes the possibility of learning, and often damages relationships.
-By striving to “win,” you’re actually setting yourself up for failure.
-Instead, try entering conversations with curiosity and the goal to understand.
-You’ll find it can be contagious.
+Treating a conversation as a zero-sum battle, where one side wins and the other loses, triggers defensiveness, reduces the chances of learning, and strains relationships.
+When you focus on winning, you often lose.
+Instead, try approaching conversations with curiosity and a desire to understand.
+You'll find it can be contagious.

 Follow Our Work